ngist/unistat/README.md

 1. Setup [Areas](https://www.home-assistant.io/docs/organizing/areas/) for any room in your house you want this integration to control, or to have temperature readings for.
 2. Have at least one temperature sensor in each Area you're interested in controlling, it doesn't need to be associated with the area in HA(though you probably should associate it), it just needs to be physically located there.
 3. Have at least one climate control device controllable by HA, either switch or climate.
+You do not need to have a unique climate control device for every room.
+You can even have rooms which have no associated climate controls.

 ## Installation